Jathara Parivartanasana: Two Knee Spinal Twist Pose

 - Reclining bound angle pose | Supta baddha konasana

-- If the knees do not rest easily on the ground, place your knees and feet on a large pillow.
+- If your knees do not rest easily on the ground, place your knees and feet on a large pillow.

-- If the twist feels too deep for your lower back, first try placing a pillow between your knees or move your knees below the height of your hips.
+- If the twist feels too strong in your lower back, first try placing a pillow between your knees or move your knees further away from your head.

-- To deepen your twist, place your right hand on your left knee (closest hand) and press your knees down.
+- To deepen your twist, place your right hand on your left knee (closest hand) and gently encourage your knees down.

 - Begin by lying on your back, feet on the ground.